SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 ### Example 2: Prepare a dataset for training + Hub

-1. Point to your scraped JSON.
+1. Select your scrape session from the dropdown.
 1. Choose validation/test fractions (e.g. 5% validation, 5% test).
 1. Set **Save dir** to something like `my_dataset`.
 1. Enable **Push to Hub** and provide: